 II.
-The Federal Circuit's Ruling Incorrectly Overlooked The Explicit Legislative Purpose Of The America Invents Act stated its intent was to harmonize U.S. patent law with "the patent systems commonly used in nearly all other countries" by converting the U.S. patent system from a first-to-invent system to a first-to-file system.
+The Federal Circuit Incorrectly Overlooked The Explicit Legislative Purpose Of The America Invents Act

+In the present case, the Federal Circuit's interpretation of 35 U.S.C. § 102(a)(1), as enacted by the AIA, did not account for Congress's stated purpose for enacting the AIA.
+The purpose of the legislation is set forth in two Sense of Congress provisions.
+In the first, Congress stated its intent was to harmonize U.S. patent law with "the patent systems commonly used in nearly all other countries" by converting the U.S. patent system from a first-to-invent system to a first-to-file system.
 In the second provision, Congress stated its intent was to provide "greater certainty regarding the scope of protection."
-Both provisions underscore Congress's affirmative decision to eliminate the category of so-called "secret prior art," that is, any sales and uses that do not make the subject matter defined by a claim in a patent or an application for patent available to the public, as the term "claimed invention" is defined in 35 U.S.C. § 100(j).
+Both provisions underscore Congress's affirmative decision to eliminate the category of so-called "secret prior art," that is, any sales and uses that do not make available to the public "the subject matter defined by a claim in a patent or an application for a patent," as the term "claimed invention" is defined in 35 U.S.C. § 100(j).